 Levee systems have been built for flood protection in numerous rivers, lakes and coasts in the world over the long human history.
 Early flood levees usually were designed with scant quantitative analysis, relying primarily on occasional observations of flood stages and empirical judgments on required project scales.
-The achievements in experimental and theoretical hydraulics since the 18th century, rational estimation of storm discharge in the mid 19th century and the emerging of early economic-engineering analysis made possible the "modern sense" designs of flood levees.
-In recent decades, several studies have addressed the economic aspects of flood levee design, usually with benefit-cost analysis and optimization techniques (Tung and Mays, 1981, Wurbs, 1983, Lund, 2002).
+The achievements in experimental and theoretical hydraulics since the 18th century, rational estimation of storm discharge in the mid 19th century and the emerging of early economicengineering analysis (Humphreys, 1861) made possible the "modern sense" designs of flood levees.
+In recent decades, several studies have addressed the economic aspects of flood levee design, usually with benefit-cost analysis and optimization techniques (Tung and Mays, 1981, Wurbs, 1983).

-GAs have so far had very little applications in flood defense systems optimization.
-Excellent introductions to GAs are given by Goldberg (1989) and by Michalewicz (1992) and several recent papers give summaries of the essentials (e.g. Oliveira and Loucks (1997)).
-The Primary objective of this paper is to explore the potential of alternative GA formulations in application to flood defense systems.
-The problem addressed here is about optimizing levee setback along the reaches of a river.
-In this paper the main object has been to present GAs as a practical tool in levee design optimization.
+GAs have so far had little applications in flood defense systems optimization.
+Excellent introductions to GAs are given by Goldberg (1989) and by Michalewicz (1992) and several recent papers give summaries of the essentials (e.g. Oliveira and Loucks, 1997 and Savic and Walters, 1997).
+Shafiei et al. used genetic algorithms for optimization of levees setback along certain probability of crossover and mutation operators [11].
+In this paper, several different probabilities of operators in GA formulation considered, along with a range of sensitivity analysis in the same problem of setback optimization.
+In this paper.
+The object has been to present GAs as a practical tool in levee design optimization and to examine the potential of different GA formulations for solving the problem.

-2 Economic Design of Flood Levees
+2 Economic Design of Flood Defense Systems

-Economic design of a hydraulic structure, by nature is an optimization problem consisting of an analysis of the hydraulic performance of the structure to convey flow across or through the structure and a determination of the most economical design alternative [11].
-The objective is to minimize the sum of capital investment cost, the expected flood damage costs and operation and maintenance costs.
+Flood defense systems are designed and constructed to protect low-lying areas against flooding.
+The objective in economic design of a hydraulic structure is to minimize the sum of capital investment cost, the expected flood damage costs and operation and maintenance costs.

 Economic design of a levee system for flood protection involves balancing construction costs of levee, the losses of land value sacrificed for floodway expansion (Setback) and flood damages from inadequate channel capacity.
 The most common economic objective for floodplain management is minimization of expected annual damages and flood management expenses.
 Under static conditions, the flood frequency distribution is stationary and economic factors, such as the value of damage to properties, construction cost, and floodplain land values, are constant.